starwolfy/steam-ts/README.md

   - bot_password - The password of your Steam bot account.
   - minlevel - The minimum required Steam level of the client who wants to utilize the verification system.
   - defaultrankid - The id of the rank which users start with. (unverified rank)
-  - wantedrankid - The id of the rank the bot will promote them too once they are verified. (verified rank)
+  - wantedrankid - The id of the rank the bot will promote them to once they are verified. (verified rank)

 Example of main file:
 ```javascript